AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 snippet: y
 ---

-# Troubleshoot AEM desktop app {#troubleshoot-v2}
+# Troubleshoot Adobe Experience Manager desktop app {#troubleshoot-v2}

-Adobe Experience Manager (AEM) desktop app connects to a remote AEM deployment's Digital Asset Management (DAM) repository.
+Adobe Experience Manager (AEM) desktop app connects to a remote Experience Manager deployment's Digital Asset Management (DAM) repository.
 The app fetches repository information and search results on your machine, downloads and uploads files and folders, and includes capabilities to manage conflicts with AEM Assets user interface.

 Read on to troubleshoot the app, learn the best practices, and find out the limitations.